Wenuka/distributed_pytorch_training/readme.md

 **Conclusion:**
 For multi-GPU training in PyTorch, **DistributedDataParallel is the recommended standard**.
 DataParallel generally adds unnecessary overhead and should be avoided for training workloads.

+### A Note on FSDP (Fully Sharded Data Parallel)

+**FSDP (ZeRO-3)** was omitted from this benchmark because it is designed for large-scale models where GPU memory is the primary constraint.

+In FSDP, parameters, gradients, and optimizer states are sharded across devices.
+For lightweight architectures like **ResNet-34**, this introduces significant communication overhead (constantly gathering weights) without providing any necessary memory relief.

+Therefore, **DDP** remains the optimal choice for this scale, while FSDP would be better suited for a follow-up benchmark on LLMs or Vision Transformers.